 Training and Education

-For the past seven years the Little League Urban Initiative has promoted recruitment and retention for local leagues through Little League Training and Education programs.
+For the past fifteen years the Little League Urban Initiative has promoted recruitment and retention for local leagues through Little League Training and Education programs.
 At various times throughout the year, Little League provides a variety of clinics at its five regional centers and at Little League International in Williamsport.
 The clinic topics include instruction for managers, coaches, umpires and league administrators, with emphasis on safety, child protection, and parent orientation.
 Any volunteer involved with a local Urban Initiative league can attend any of the clinics at no charge and receive resource materials free or at a reduced cost.
-Recently, the program has provided remote clinics at locations in Richmond, Va., Philadelphia, Houston, and Pittsburgh.

 Because many of the Little League Urban Initiative leagues and independent organizations operating in these environments face the same problems, networking opportunities are crucial to the growth of a volunteer-based organization.
 Little League encourages mentoring relationships with other Urban Initiative leagues, working toward positive relationships with the appropriate municipal agencies, developing an assessment of their program’s budgetary needs and concerns, and compiling a list of funding opportunities in their communities.